 This is a one-off event and we are unable to defer registrations.

 Are masks required?

-Yes, masks are required to be worn in all start and finish areas on site and until you have crossed the start line.
-Masks do not need to be worn on course while running, but should not be discarded and must be put back on before you exit the finish chute.
+Yes, masks are required to be worn in all start and finish areas on site, and until you have crossed the start line.
+Masks do not need to be worn on course while running, but should be kept on hand for any self-serve aid stations on course (if applicable) and must be put back on before you exit the finish chute.
 Masks may be removed after you finish if you are actively eating or drinking.

 What post-race amenities will be available?

-There will be a contactless pick-up of pre-bagged medal, water, sports drink and Halloween treats for all runners immediately after the finish line.
+There will be a contactless pick-up of pre-bagged medal, water, sports drink and post-race treats for all runners immediately after the finish line.
 One bag per runner, please.
-There will be no water on-course except in cases of dangerous heat or humidity.
-Run Calgary will not have post-race activities and asks that you to limit your dwell time and continue the celebration with us online.
+There will be self-serve aid stations manned by volunteers with single-serve water on-course, a map will be made available closer to the event date.
+Run Calgary will not have post-race activities and ask that you limit your dwell time and continue the celebration with us online.
 Once you receive your pre-bagged items please exit the area.